 - Although you are unlikely to have "Show and Tell," it is advisable to thoroughly clean and check any items you take into the workplace to set on your desk or store in your locker.
 For example, a Frisbee that has been lying outside could have become home for a spider or other critter.

-- Advice the maintenance staff if you see any sign of rodents or insects, droppings or gnaw marks, or cracks, holes, and gaps in the structure.
+- Advise the maintenance staff if you see any sign of rodents or insects, droppings or gnaw marks or cracks, holes, and gaps in the structure.
 And, just like at schools, any unattended, open door can be an open invitation for insects, rodents, wildlife pests – and be a major security concern as well.